Hurstwood/PasswordCheck/README.md

 Haveibeenpwned only allows one request every 1.5 seconds.
 If you attempt to initiate a check within 1.5s of the last check, the program will wait until the period expires.

+## Important

+I don't have a code signing certificate.
+It costs a significant amount of money and i don't earn money from this.

+Therefore, Windows Defender Smartscreen will warn you about running this application since the code isn't digitally signed.
+It will pop up with a window titled "Windows protected your PC".
+Click "More info" and then "Run anyway" to run the application.

+If you don't trust me/the application - i don't blame you - you can inspect the code and build the project yourself.